Steve Sedgley

 Stephen Philip Sedgley (born 26 May 1968) is an English former professional footballer, and football manager.

 As a player, he was a midfielder and a defender.
 He was capped 11 times for England at under-21 level.

 who made more than 450 appearances in the Football League and Premier League for Coventry City, Tottenham Hotspur, Ipswich Town and Wolverhampton Wanderers.
 He became manager of Kingstonian in 2001, and later joined the coaching staff of Luton Town.

 Playing career

 Sedgley was born in Enfield.
 He made more than 180 first-team appearances for Tottenham Hotspur as a player after a £750,000 move from Coventry City in July 1989 before switching to Ipswich Town for £1 million in June 1994.
-More than 100 appearances followed for Ipswich before the final move of his playing career, a £500,000 transfer to Wolverhampton Wanderers in July 1997, where he again made more than 100 League appearances before retiring from the game in December 2000.
+More than 100 appearances followed for Ipswich before the final move of his playing career, a £500,000 transfer to Wolverhampton Wanderers in July 1997, where he again made more than 100 league appearances before retiring from the game in December 2000.
 He has two FA Cup-winners' medals.
 The first came with Coventry, as an unused substitute in the 3–2 defeat of Spurs in the 1987 final.
-He received his second in 1991 when Spurs beat Nottingham Forest 2–1.
+He received his second in 1991 when he was in the starting XI for Spurs, as they beat Nottingham Forest 2–1 after extra time.